bugLoverIO/PlatformIO-GDB/README.md

 build_flags = -Og -ggdb -DGDBSTUB_BREAK_ON_INIT
 ```

-Two last lines are mandatory to disable optimisation, and to force GDBstub to break on init, it makes attaching processing between 8266 and GDB reliable.<p>
+Two last lines are mandatory for debuging.
+First one disable optimisation, and second one forces GDBstub to break on init, it makes attaching processing between 8266 and GDB reliable.<p>

 ## launch.json
 ```